oxheadalpha/tezos-k8s/README.md

   --values <LOCATION OF baker.yaml>
   ```

 After the snapshot has been downloaded and imported you should have a baker up and running that is syncing with mainnet!
-Run the the `kubectl` commands mentioned in the above section to view status and logs of your node.
+Run the `kubectl` commands mentioned in the above section to view status and logs of your node.

-IMPORTANT: Especially if you use `minikube` for other applications or have a lot of docker images, you should be aware of `minikube's` virtual machine's allocated memory.
-Being that snapshots are relatively large and increasing in size as the blockchain grows, you can potentially run out of disk space.
+IMPORTANT: Especially if you use `minikube` for other applications and have a lot of docker images in its VM, you should be aware of `minikube` VM's allocated memory.
+Being that snapshots are relatively large and increasing in size as the blockchain grows, when downloading one, you can potentially run out of disk space.
+The snapshot is deleted after import.
 According to `minikube start --help`, default allocated space is 20000mb.
 You can modify this via the `--disk-size` flag.
 To view the memory usage of the VM, you can ssh into `minikube`.

 ```shell
 ❯ minikube ssh